ONSdigital/dp-standards/LOGGING_STANDARDS.md

 Sensitive information
 ---------------------

-**NEVER** log passwords, credentials, auth headers, or other sensitive information in any form.
+**NEVER** log passwords, credentials, auth headers, IP addresses, or other sensitive information in any form.

 Logging specification
 ---------------------